AlexRoosWork/Portfolio-Website/content/projects/MoneroBlocksBot.md

 ## Playing with APIs {#playing-with-apis}

 The purpose of this bot was for me to practice using public APIs.

-Allthewhile I also wanted to provide some value to [Monero](https://www.getmonero.org/) ethusiasts on Telegram.

-For this I used API provided by [MoneroBlocks.info](https://localmonero.co/blocks/api) (nowadays LocalMonero.co).
-With the right parameters in the URL you get a `json` object with the appropriate information (i.e. Block Height, TXs in the last Block etc.).

-It was very easy to pull off with the `requests` module in Python.

-## Running the bot as a service {#running-the-bot-as-a-service}

-Another challenge when deploying the bot was to have it always running.
-After some asking around, I decided to let the Python script run as a service on my RaspberryPi.
-This way whenever my Pi is on and online, the bot would be running.
+Since I am passionate about cryptocurrencies I had the idea of creating a simple block explorer.
+One of my favorite coins is [Monero](https://getmonero.org) and so I started to dig.
+By far the simplest way of getting information on the Monero blockchain was [MoneroBlocks.info](https://localmonero.co/blocks/api) (nowadays LocalMonero.co).

+The API could be queried with URL parameters.
+The result was a `json` formatted object.
+So, with the `requests` module in Python, I constructed the requests, read the information of the result and returned it to the user.
+The rest was simply tying Telegram commands to the appropriate functions.

+While the bot is not a detailed block explorer to look up individual transactions, it still provides broad information, such as the current block height, the number of transactions in the last block, etc.